manuGil/online-core/docs/source/databases.rst

    Filtering data using a simple query in the query builder.

-   You should see now, that your dataset only shows the countries that belong to Russia.
+   You should see now that your dataset only shows the countries that belong to Russia.

 Joins
 ^^^^^

 Often the information you need to retrieve is stored in two different relations.
 When this happens, you have to use joins.
-The essential pre-requisite to join relations is that there has to be a join condition, that is, a condition that is met by both relations in the same manner, this is usually a common attribute that identifies corresponding records in both relations.
+The pre-requisite to joining relations is to declare a join condition.
+The condition has to be met by both relations in the same manner.
+This is usually a common attribute that relates tuples in both relations.

 In SQL, a join can be defined by structuring statements in the following way: